IT Governance DBA

 Disaster Recovery

 An IT governance strategy supports business continuity in case of a disaster.
 This, in turn, mitigates downtime when the operations get disrupted suddenly.
 Through diverse protocols, companies can also reduce financial losses.
-When data is managed properly, the strategy can also prevent considerable data loss.
+When data is managed properly by such professionals, the data loss is minimised.

 Consistent Performance